Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Discussion

 Our results demonstrate that propofol-induced anesthesia is not given through a complete cortical functional network failure.
-It was verified that during general anesthesia the brain keeps active, and cortical areas still functionally interact.
-When compared to the resting state networks, the statistical test did not confirm that the mean functional connectivity of general anesthesia networks increased nor decreased at global levels.
-This result reveals that propofol-induced unconsciousness is not necessarily given by means of a great reduction in global functional connectivity.
-By using a non-linear distance preserving t-SNE algorithm \citep{van2008visualizing}, we projected the time-resolved functional networks into a bi-dimensional space.
-We then verified that populations of networks respective to the resting, transition, and general anesthesia states were located into particular regions of the bi-dimensional space, being fairly separated, thus revealing that during each state brain activity is distinct and specific.
-This result does not go in accordance with hypotheses that consider that, while during general anesthesia, brain functional networks should be similar to networks respective to the resting state, typically resembling the brain structural networks that underlie functional connectivity.
-Instead, our results befit that general anesthesia functional networks are characteristic and specific, certain connections were affected while others might have been favored and configures a fairly distinct state than brain natural resting conditions.
-By analyzing the t-SNE projections, it was also noticed that general anesthesia functional networks were displayed closer to the resting state networks than to those of the transition state, this outcome might be due to the mean functional connectivity which did not vary too much among these two states, while it remarkably increased during the transition.
+It was verified that during general anesthesia, the brain keeps active and cortical areas still functionally interact.
+Compared to the resting state networks, the statistical test did not confirm that the mean functional connectivity of general anesthesia networks increased or decreased at global levels.
+This result reveals that propofol-induced unconsciousness is not necessarily given by means of a significant reduction in global functional connectivity.
+We projected the time-resolved functional networks into a bi-dimensional space using a non-linear distance preserving t-SNE algorithm \citep{van2008visualizing}.
+We then verified that populations of networks respective to the resting, transition, and general anesthesia states were located in particular regions of the bi-dimensional space, being reasonably separated, thus revealing that brain activity is distinct and specific during each state.
+This result does not go in accordance with hypotheses that, during general anesthesia, brain functional networks should be similar to networks respective to the resting state, typically resembling the structural brain networks that underlie functional connectivity.
+Instead, our results befit that functional networks under general anesthesia are characteristic and specific; certain connections were affected, while others might have been favored and configured in a reasonably distinct state from the brain's natural resting conditions.
+By analyzing the t-SNE projections, it was also noticed that general anesthesia functional networks were displayed closer to the resting state networks than to those of the transition state; this outcome might be due to the mean functional connectivity, which did not vary too much among these two states, while it remarkably increased during the transition.